meks77/easy-validation/README.md

 ## User Guide
 Todo!
-Currently there is a Unit test class which shows the usage.
+Currently there are only some code examples which can be found in the module easy-validation-examples.